-Our net income is impacted by the "spread" between the rate at which we borrow funds and the rate at which we loan these funds.
-During periods of changing interest rates, interest rate mismatches could negatively impact our net income, dividend yield, and the market price of our common shares.
+Our results of operations are impacted by the "spread" between the rate at which we borrow funds and the rate at which we loan these funds.
+During periods of changing interest rates, interest rate mismatches could negatively impact our results of operations, dividend yield, and the market price of our common shares.